singlestore-labs/singlestoredb-python/docs/_build/html/_sources/getting-started.rst.txt

 call may be fine.
 However, if the query result will be large enough to put a strain on the client computer's memory, it may be a better idea to fetch smaller batches using :meth:`Cursor.fetchmany`.

+In additon to the DB-API methods for fetching results, a :class:`Cursor` can be iterated over itself.

+.. ipython:: python

+   with conn.cursor() as cur:
+       cur.execute('show variables like "auto%"')
+       for row in cur:
+           print(row)

 Result Formats
 ..............